jklust/gamdpy/README.md

 - [ ] Ensure neighborlist integrity (automated check/reallocate)
 - [ ] Benchmarking
 - [ ] Charge (Water, SPCflexible), Jesper et al.
+- [ ] Remove NVE_Toxvaerd Nick
+- [ ] Decide status of tools.save_configuration.py (is it necessary? move to Configuration.py ?)
+Lorenzo
+- [ ] Include support for different types in CalculatorStructureFactor
+- [ ] More robust procedure for zeroing the forces (right now done by neighbor list and requires that there be exactly one pair potential present), Thomas
+- [ ] Remove imports of rumdpy inside rumdpy modules, Lorenzo(?)
+- [ ] Stress calculation for bonds.
+Perhaps warning not included for angles, dihedrals
+- [ ] Molecular stress
+- [ ] Decide status of gravity interaction, should it be included in planar_interactions, Thomas

 ## TODO, long term:
 - [ ] Constraints
 - [ ] EAM metallic potentials
 - [ ] Use sympy to differentiate pair-potentials.
-Was implemented but a factor of 2 slower, is float64's sneaking in?
+Was implemented but a factor of 2 slower, are float64's sneaking in?
 - [ ] Add CPU support (can it be done as a decorator?)
 - [ ] Thermostat on subsets of particles